deanproxy/eMail/README.md

 ##This will explain the email program as well as it can.

-###First thing is first.
+First thing is first.
 This file will take place as sort of a FAQ sheet, because I already know what questions will be asked.

-Q: How do I checkout the source from github and get everything I need?
+###Q: How do I checkout the source from github and get everything I need?
-===

 A: Type the following in a shell: